People who cannot weep together are people who cannot laugh together…The other side of real grief is real joy. – Malidoma Some´

 When I die, Hallelujah, by and by, I’ll fly away.

 The lyrics (which look to the future) seem to imply envy of the deceased and condemnation of this earthly existence in the human body.
 But the African-American aesthetic knows better: the lyrics are clearly secondary to the joyous dancing and singing.
-It is the living who are flying away, back toward their neighborhood, to celebrate their dead – and to acknowledge one more day of life for the survivors, in this moment.
-Full acceptance and attention to the moment – as mourning – leads to the closure that opens one to gratitude for this life in this body.
+It is the living who are flying away, but not toward the afterlife, at least not yet.
+They are flying back toward their neighborhood, to celebrate their dead – and to acknowledge one more day of life for the survivors, in this moment.
+Full acceptance and attention to the moment – as mourning – leads to the closure that opens one to gratitude for this life in this body, and for those who have gone over to the other side.
+Then, for some of them, we can offer the hope that they might “rest in power.”

 For a deeper understanding of the contrast between the lyrics and the musical form, see Michael Ventura’s great essay, “Hear That Long Snake Moan”.